cloudmesh/cloudmesh-apptainer/README.md

     make readme

-For more information see the makefile
+For more information see the Makefile

 ## Manual Page